 After graduation in May 1987, Mr. White continued to be active with campus Bible studies for another decade.
 Beginning in 1995, he made the transition from leading Bible studies to being a guest speaker sponsored by the Yale Standard, InterVarsity, Campus Crusade, and various Chinese, Korean, and other student groups at Columbia University and at Yale.
 In April 1995, he spoke at Yale at a university-wide gathering of Christian students, graduate and undergraduate, as well as various faculty members, 200 or so present in all.

 Thereafter, he began to work more directly in evangelism, holding a series of campaigns at Columbia and Yale, in churches in New York and Connecticut, and as a member of the ministry team at Manhattan Grace Tabernacle in New York.
-He has also spoken several times at the Lambs Theatre in Times Square, and in open-air Gospel street outreaches on 114th Street on the Upper West Side of Manhattan, in Colombian Independence Day celebrations in Flushing Meadow Park in Queens, on Wall Street, in Columbus Circle, as well as other places.
-He is the main speaker at the twice a year Arise New York evangelistic concerts at the Naumburg Bandshell in Central Park, and is now doing Arise New York concerts at the Jones Beach Bandshell as well.
-He speaks regularly on college campuses in the northeastern United States, and especially in the greater New York City area in cooperation with Campus Renewal Ministries (CRM).
-He helps organize and run CRM’s New York metro area One Cry university prayer and worship gatherings, and leads their monthly campus leaders Fusion Group which meets at Calvary Baptist Church in Manhattan.
+He also spoke several times at the Lambs Theatre in Times Square, in open-air Gospel street outreaches on 114th Street on the Upper West Side of Manhattan, in Colombian Independence Day celebrations in Flushing Meadow Park in Queens, on Wall Street, in Columbus Circle, as well as other places.
+He was the main speaker at the Arise New York evangelistic concerts at the Naumburg Bandshell in Central Park and at the Jones Beach Bandshell which were held through the end of 2019.
+He speaks regularly on college campuses in the northeastern United States, and especially in the greater New York City area.
+For several years, he helped organize and run Campus Renewal Ministries (CRM)’s New York metro area One Cry university prayer and worship gatherings.

 A Short Biographical Sketch of Chris White